fhroland/unix_v4/README.md

     ar r ../lib2 dhfdm.o
     ```

-...or instead of a script, we can also run the archiver directly with a wildcard to save time, as we want to include all compiled drivers into the second library:
+    or instead of using a script to insert selected drivers into the library, we can also run the archiver directly with a wildcard to save time, as we want to include all compiled drivers into the second library `lib2`:

     ```plaintext
     # ar r ../lib2 *.o
     ```